 The target population is defined as the individuals with a given condition or disease who might avail of the technology being assessed within the defined time horizon.
 It is important to note that the target population represents an open cohort.
 In each year of the time horizon, individuals may join or leave the target population, mirroring the real-life situation.
-This is in contrast to economic evaluations, where modelling exercises frequently use a closed cohort (no additions to, or removals from the population) and results are extrapolated to the general population.
+This is in contrast to economic evaluation, where modelling exercises frequently use a closed cohort (no additions to, or removals from, the population) and results are extrapolated to the general population.
+For drugs, the population should be defined by the authorised therapeutic indication for the product, where applicable.
+For drugs which are part of established clinical practice for off-label (unlicensed) indications, the off-label usage in the intended population should be clearly stated.
+For medical devices and diagnostics, the population should be defined according to their intended purpose.
+Wherever possible, data on the target population should be specific to the population in Ireland.

-2.5.1.
-Demography
+2.5.1 Demography